anon-blue/anon.blue/README.txt

                        ^fat boi%$9238759jk now i will error everything
-  gsdgsdddddddddddddddYou have beenhacked make a crashddddddddd
+  gsdgsdddddddddddddddYou have beenhacked make a crash and return to silence